boostorg/ptr_container/doc/compatible_smart_ptr.rst

 is used.
 Boost.Pointer Container predates the existence of ``std::unique_ptr<T>``, and since Boost v. ``1.34`` it has provided ``std::auto_ptr<T>`` overloads for its interfaces.
-To provide compatibility with old and new compilers, macros are used for compile-time replacement of ``std::auto_ptr<T>`` interfaces with ``std::unique_ptr<T>`` interfaces.
+To provide compatibility across a range of C++ standards, macros are used for compile-time replacement of ``std::auto_ptr<T>`` interfaces with ``std::unique_ptr<T>`` interfaces.